Skip to main content

 Enabling the hook on the project level

 To enable the hook on a project level (which is great for blocking vulnerabilities for new repositories), go to the desired project, Settings → Hooks, and then enable the Soteri - Scan Commits hook.
 A pop-up will prompt you with the option whether to configure the hook in reject or warn-only mode.
+If you want to change the hook configuration (reject or warn-only mode), disable, then re-enable the hook to get the pop-up to re-appear.

 Enabling the hook on the repository level

 To enable the hook on a repository level, go to the desired repository, Settings → Hooks, and then enable the Soteri - Scan Commits hook.
 A pop-up will prompt you with the option whether to configure the hook in reject or warn-only mode.
+If you want to change the hook configuration (reject or warn-only mode), disable, then re-enable the hook to get the pop-up to re-appear.

 Example of a blocked push